ECONOMETRICS 1 - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 This module is an introduction to the methods of specification, estimation and testing of econometric models in a general multivariate setting.
-The techniques are applied to real data making use of the econometric packages EViews and Stata.
+The techniques are applied to real data making use of the econometric package EViews.

 GABRIEL Vasco (Economics)